Intuition in Relationships – Using Your Gut Instincts

 Improve your home and work environments by following your gut

-It is amazing how often gut instinct is associated with relationship dilemmas with figuring out where to turn for help.
+It is amazing how often gut instinct is associated with relationship dilemmas and it’s importance for determining where to turn for help.
 My research for intuition in business and in relationships found the term “gut instincts” so many times, it “feels” necessary to give it special attention.

 Why is trusting your gut instinct so powerful?